 The first phase of MGM 2020 is designed to improve operating efficiencies throughout the company.
 The second phase will focus on creating new revenue with new digital initiatives.
 MGM Resorts’ M Life Rewards is one of its digital springboards.

 Loyalty club offers and promotions frequently drive visitation, which helps increase revenue.
-The changes to M Life Rewards should make the loyalty club easier understand by having the same rules at all casinos.
+The changes to M Life Rewards should make the loyalty club easier to understand by having the same rules at all casinos.
 In turn, M Life Rewards should increase revenue for MGM Resorts International.

 On a recent earnings call, MGM Resorts CEO Jim Murren said that Las Vegas will see the majority of the impact from MGM 2020.
-The changes in Las Vegas didn’t start with the loyalty club, but will soon have an effect on loyal gamblers.
+The changes in Las Vegas didn’t start with the casino loyalty club, but will soon have an effect on loyal gamblers.